deawyk/deawyk.github.io/_pages/projects.md

 <div class="lead lead-about">

-I generally spend 1-2 weeks working on each project.
-(My bandwidth for long-term projects is strictly reserved for work).
-The ideation process is spontaneous, usually when personal interest, time, and an learning opportunity align.
+I typically spend ~1-2 weeks on personal project.
+(My bandwidth for longer projects is strictly reserved for work).
+The ideation process is spontaneous, usually when curiosity and a learning opportunity align.

-I veer toward people problems that often deal with vague, dense subjects, present indefinite answers, and sometimes even more questions.
-Through the process I've become more comfortable with ambiguity.
+I veer toward people and customer-focused problems that often deal with dense subjects and vague answers.
+Through the process I've learnt to appreciate the grind through the ambiguity.

 <div style="text-align: left">